ilynmark/vision/README.md

 ## Overview

 In an image segmentation task, the goal is to assign a class to each pixel in an image.
-This project uses a U-Net architecture with a MobileNetV2 encoder for segmenting pet images into three classes: pixels belonging to the pet, pixels bordering the pet, and surrounding pixels.
+This project uses a U-Net architecture with a MobileNetV2 encoder for segmenting pet images into three classes:
+- pixels belonging to the pet,
+- pixels bordering the pet,
+- surrounding pixels.

 ## Getting Started
 ### Prerequisites